RayzorDuff/MushroomProcess/airtable_schema/README.md

 - Parses link-to-record fields from `_schema.json`.
 - Creates relations between tables in NocoDB.
 - Creates appropriate formula, rollups, and lookup columns where possible (e.g., simple computed fields).

+You will still need to:

+- Manually edit the nocouuid field in each table to set the default value to gen_random_uuid().
+See Limitations below.

 ### 3.4.
 Compare the AirTable _schema.json with the NocoDB _schema_nocodb.json to identify discrepancies